cancerpolicy/cancerpolicy.github.io/index.md

-# About our model
+# About the model
 The model is described in detail in [Birnbaum et al 2015](https://www.ncbi.nlm.nih.gov/pubmed/26756332) (Annals of Internal Medicine).
+In brief, it is a state-transition microsimulation model that projects breast cancer mortality outcomes for a cohort of women.
+Users can specify early detection and treatment interventions and compare the resulting outcomes to those under a given standard of care.

-# Run our model
+# Run the model
 To accommodate users of various backgrounds, we provide three levels of access.
 Click on the headings below to choose a level:

 ## 1. Basic web interface